 Then $D^2 = D$, that is, $D$ is 2-closed.
 Note that $D$ has a pole of order 3 along the divisor defined by $x=0$, a pole of order 1 along the divisor defined by $x=\infty$ and a pole of order 2 along the divisor defined by $y=0$.
 Moreover $D$ has two isolated singularities at $(x,y)= (0,0), (\infty, 0)$.
-As in the case of supersingular Enriques surfaces of type $E_8$, we blow up the points of isolated singularities of $D$ and those of the associated vector field, and finally get a vector field $D$, denoted by the same symbol, without isolated singularities.
+As in the case of supersingular Enriques surfaces of type $E_8$, we repeatedly blow up the points of isolated singularities of $D$ and finally get a vector field $D$, denoted by the same symbol, without isolated singularities.
 The configuration of curves is given in Figure \ref{E8C1}.
-Here $F_0$, $E_1$, or $E_2$ is the proper transform of the curve defined by $y=0$, $x=0$, or $x=\infty$, respectively, and the suffix $i$ of the other exceptional curve $E_i$ corresponds to the order of successive blowing-ups.
-We denote by $Y$ the surface obtained by these successive blowing-ups.
+Here $F_0$, $E_1$, or $E_2$ is the proper transform of the curve defined by $y=0$, $x=0$, or $x=\infty$, respectively, and the suffix $i$ of the other exceptional curve $E_i$ corresponds to the order of successive blow-ups.
+We denote by $Y$ the surface obtained by these successive blow-ups.

 A direct calculation shows the following two lemmas \ref{e8C-integral} and \ref{e8C-canonical}.

 \begin{lemma} The integral curves with respect to $D$ in Figure {\rm \ref{E8C1}} are all horizontal curves {\rm (}thick lines{\rm )}.